SixLabors/docs/articles/imagesharp/security.md

 - reverse proxy limits; and
 - service or container isolation for expensive workloads.

-For ImageSharp.Web command signing, see [Securing Processing Commands in ImageSharp.Web](../imagesharp.web/processingcommands.md#securing-processing-commands).
+For ImageSharp.Web command signing, see [Securing Requests in ImageSharp.Web](../imagesharp.web/security.md).

 ## Practical Security Defaults